jla524/configuration/README.md

 # Configuration

-My config files for zsh, tmux, and vim.
+My config files for tmux, vim, and zsh.